 If you need to make a claim on your bicycle insurance, you'll want the process to go as smoothly as possible.
 To do that, it’s important that you understand exactly what steps you need to take and the information you need to provide.
 Find out more in this guide.

-If you are involved in an accident with another person, do not accept blame or make any settlement before you have contacted your insurer.
+If you are involved in an accident with another person, it’s important that you do not accept blame or make any settlement before you have contacted your insurer.

 Accepting blame could be used against you later on.
 Even apologising can be enough to establish blame.

 Before you make your claim, gather together the necessary information and paperwork so that you can supply this to your insurer.
 For example, you’ll need:

 A crime reference number from the police if applicable, eg if your bike was stolen

 Proof of purchase of your bike and lock if you have one

 Estimate of the cost of repair or replacement from a registered repairer

 Any photographic evidence that supports your claim

 If you can provide all of this information straight away, some insurers can process claims in as little as 10working days.